wee-snufkin/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 ## Clustering

 Don't get confused - we haven't clustered our cells yet, for now we have only plotted them based on cell type annotation.
-Now it's time for creating clusters, which - ideally - would cover the same areas as cell types.
+Now it's time to create clusters, which - ideally - would cover the same areas as cell types.
 It would mean that clustering in Scanpy during previous tutorial to assign the cell types is consistent with Monocle clustering.
 >
 Before inferring the trajectory, we have to group cells into clusters.
 Monocle uses a technique called [community detection](https://doi.org/10.1038/s41598-019-41695-z)  to group cells.
 This approach was introduced by [Levine et al](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4508757/) as part of the phenoGraph algorithm.
 >